hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greenit_en.md

 - Enable work and services anywhere.
 - Automate and simplify manual processes.
 - Eliminate routine tasks to focus on more value-creating work.
-- Reduce energy consumption and CO2 emissions through smart solutions for process control (IoT, data collection, analysis)
+- Reduce energy consumption and CO2 emissions through smart solutions for process control (IoT, data collection, AI, analysis)
 - The environmental- and climate- impact of digitalization need to be included in the total equation.

 One pitfall that is easy to fall into is changing each individual manual subprocess to something supported digitally,